Santa-Bunny/Santa-Bunny/README.md

-### Most of my contributed repositories are grant funded and confidential, so sadly I usually can't demo most of my work
+### Most of my contributed repositories are grant-funded and confidential, so sadly I usually can't demo most of my work